cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 ---

-# Programming in Other Languages
+# Programming in Other Languages -- DRAFT, currently updating these notes

 Although this course has focused on the Java programming language to illustrate object oriented and software engineering concepts this semester, recently it has not been the [most popular programming language people use](https://spectrum.ieee.org/top-programming-languages-2024) (or that employers are looking for).
 Python is currently dominating.